Michelle Brown: 2017 Controversies

-UKIP leadership
+Other activity

-In May 2016, she voted for Neil Hamilton as leader of the UKIP group in the Welsh Assembly and against Nathan Gill.
 In March 2018 she was chosen by the UKIP Assembly group over Hamilton's choice of Gareth Bennett to be their representative on the party National Executive Committee and in May 2018 she backed Caroline Jones to replace Hamilton.
 Brown expressed regret at Jones leaving the group after Bennett won a ballot of party members intended to settle the group's leadership.

-Independent
+Resignation from UKIP

 In March 2019 Brown resigned from UKIP to become an independent AM, accusing the UKIP group of sexism.
 According to Wales Online, Brown was told she would not be welcome in the Brexit Party when it formed a Welsh Assembly group in May 2019, an accusation Brown has called "fake news" as she states she never asked to join.

-In the 2021 Senedd election, Brown stood for re-election as an Independent candidate on the North Wales list vote, but was unsuccessful, getting only 0.2% of the vote.
+In the 2021 Senedd election, Brown stood for re-election as an Independent candidate on the North Wales list, but was unsuccessful, getting only 0.2% of the vote.